-- Agile Project Management depends on quick decision making, so if the organization is taking long time to analyze and make decisions, it is not suitable for such organizations.
+- Agile Project Management depends on quick decision-making, so if the organization is taking a long time to analyze and make decisions, it is not suitable for such organizations.

 - If there are challenges and difficulties in communication, it could impact the end result because Agile relies on collaboration between teams or end users that happens continually.